sensu/sensu-docs/content/sensu-core/1.5/platforms/sensu-on-ibm-aix.md

    for your transport configuration.
 For more information, please visit the [transport definition specification][13]._

 2. If the transport being used is running on a different host, additional configuration is required to tell the sensu client how to connect to the transport.
+Please see [Redis][7] or [RabbitMQ][8] reference documentation for examples.

 ## Operating Sensu